Scraping Infinite Scroll with Playwright

 3. Extract Data: Target dynamic elements with selectors.

-4. Handle Anti-Scraping Tools: Rotate IPs, user agents, and manage CAPTCHAs.
+4. Handle Anti-Scraping Tools: Rotate IPs, and user agents, and manage CAPTCHAs.

 5. Stay Legal: Respect robots.txt and comply with data privacy laws.